A QBist Ontology: Beyond correspondence

-John Locke distinguished between two conceptions of substance, (i)~a ``notion of pure substance in general'' and (ii)~``ideas of particular sorts of substance'' \cite{Locke}.
-The first notion is ``nothing but the supposed, but unknown, support of those qualities we find existing, which we imagine cannot subsist \emph{sine re substante}, without something to support them.''
-In other words, it is something that the qualities we find existing do not need---``any more than the earth needs an elephant to rest upon,'' as Bertrand Russell \cite{RussellHistory} later put it.
-Substances in sense (ii) are ``such combinations of simple ideas as are, by experience and observation of men's senses, taken notice of to exist together.''
-They are connected to a substance (or bundled by it) the way predicates are connected to (or bundled by) a logical or grammatical subject.
-They are sometimes referred to as ``Lockean (empirical) substances.''
+The link between substance and logic was first forged by Aristotle.
+To Aristotle, a property was whatever could be the predicate of a logical subject, while a substance was something that could not be predicated of anything else.
+Substances, therefore, enjoyed independent existence, while properties owed their existence to being attributes of substances. \citet{Locke} subsequently distinguished between two conceptions of substance: (i)~a ``notion of pure substance in general'' and (ii)~``ideas of particular sorts of substance.''
+The first was to him ``nothing but the supposed, but unknown, support of those qualities we find existing, which we imagine cannot subsist \emph{sine re substante}, without something to support them.''
+In other words, it was something that the qualities we find existing do not need---``any more than the earth needs an elephant to rest upon,'' as \citet{RussellHistory} later put it.
+Substances in sense~(ii) are sometimes called ``Lockean substances.''
+They are ``such combinations of simple ideas as are, by experience and observation of men's senses, taken notice of to exist together.''
+They bring into play another function of the logical (or grammatical) subject: substance serves to combine different ``simple ideas'' in the same way (or the same sense) that a single subject serves to combine several predicates.

-In Kant's theory of empirical knowledge, substance provides a regulative principle that does two jobs: it bundles appearances the way a logical or grammatical subject bundles predicates, and it makes it possible for me to think of my perceptions as connected not in or by me but in or by an external object.
-It makes it possible for me to forget that this object does, in fact, owe its existence largely to me, the subject of my thoughts and experiences.
+In Kant's theory, substance fulfills both functions: like a Lockean substance it serves to bundle sensible impressions in the manner in which a logical or grammatical subject bundles predicates, and like an Aristotelean substance it makes it possible for me to think of my sensible impressions as connected not in or by me but in or by an external object.
+This allows me to ignore the fact that the external object owes its existence largely to me, the thinking subject that ``work[s] up the raw material of sensible impressions into a cognition of objects'' \cite[p.~136]{KantCPR}.

-Another regulative principle combining two jobs is \emph{causality}.
-It allows me to think of appearances occurring at different times as connected in the manner of another logical relation---that between antecedent and consequent (if\dots\ then\dots).
-And it makes it possible for me to think of my successive perceptions as connected not primarily in my experience but objectively, as causes and effects in an external world. \footnote{Kant thought that another regulative principle was needed to objectivize the temporal relation of simultaneity.
-In a relativistic world, in which simultaneity cannot be objectivized, no such principle is needed.}
+The concept of causality likewise performs two functions.
+It allows me to think of impressions received at different times as connected in accordance with the logical or grammatical relation between an antecedent and a consequent, and it makes it possible for me to think of my successive perceptions as connected not in me, by my experiencing them, but objectively, as causes and effects in an external world.
+(Kant believed that another concept was needed to objectivize the temporal relation of simultaneity.
+In a relativistic world, in which simultaneity cannot be objectivized, no such concept is required.)